mmm111mmm/RockLobster/README.md

 * Compositing so there's a master template file which would contain either posts or paginated content?
 * Refactor blog parsing code to be less procedural
 * Support YAML metdata to help converting from Jekyll?
+* Allow user to specify values in the config file that they can access in the templates

 Plugins:
 * Plugin: Content abbreviator for index.html posts